tohwl1/govtech/README.md

    PRIMARY KEY (user_id),
    UNIQUE(user_id,user_name)
    );
+7. right click "govtech-master" folder and click on "git bash here"
-7. Cd backend and type “npm install” and “node server.js”
+8. type "cd backend" and type “npm install” and “node server.js”
+9. right click "govtech-master" folder and click on "git bash here'
-8. Cd ../frontend and type “npm install” and “npm start”
+10. type "cd frontend" and type “npm install” and “npm start”

+P.S you have to refresh the page after uploading the CSV to see the uploaded content